They Call Him OG

-They Call Him OG (simply known as OG) is a 2025 Indian Telugu-language period action crime film, written and directed by Sujeeth, and produced by D. V. V. Danayya.
-It is the second installment in the Sujeeth Cinematic Universe after Saaho (2019), starring Pawan Kalyan in the titular role, alongside an ensemble cast including Prakash Raj, Emraan Hashmi (in his Telugu film debut), Priyanka Mohan, Arjun Das, Sriya Reddy, Tej Sapru, Subhalekha Sudhakar, Rahul Ravindran, Sudev Nair, Abhimanyu Singh, Saurav Lokesh and Harish Uthaman.
+They Call Him OG (simply known as OG) is a 2025 Indian Telugu-language crime action drama film written and directed by Sujeeth, and produced by D. V. V. Danayya and Kalyan Dasari.
+It stars Pawan Kalyan in the titular role, alongside Emraan Hashmi, Prakash Raj, Priyanka Mohan, Arjun Das, Sudev Nair and Sriya Reddy.
+The film follows Ojas Gambheera, a retired gangster who returns to Bombay in 1993 after a decade to face a powerful crime lord Omi Bhau.

-A few months after it was officially announced in December 2022, principal photography of They Call Him OG began in April 2023 in Mumbai.
-Filming experienced several delays due to Kalyan's political commitments (especially after he became deputy chief minister of Andhra Pradesh in June 2024), and concluded in July 2025.
+A few months after it was officially announced in December 2022, principal photography of They Call Him OG began in April 2023 and March 2024 in Mumbai.
+Filming experienced several delays due to Kalyan's political commitments, and concluded in July 2025.
 The film has music composed by Thaman S, cinematography jointly handled by Ravi K. Chandran and Manoj Paramahamsa and editing by Naveen Nooli.

-They Call Him OG was released worldwide in theatres on 25 September 2025, setting the biggest opening day record in India in 2025.
-It received mixed reviews from critics and emerged as the eighth-highest grossing Indian film of 2025 and the highest grossing Telugu film of 2025.
+They Call Him OG was released worldwide in theatres on 25 September 2025, to mixed reviews but setting the biggest opening day in India in 2025 by grossing ₹140 crores worldwide on its opening day.
+It emerged as the ninth-highest grossing Indian film of 2025 and the highest grossing Telugu film of 2025.